Zach213/DSWorkCES/README.md

 # DSWorkCES
-Data Science Work for Career Exploration Office &amp; Rutgers as part of my senior thesis, along with best practices and helper functions to use going forward when spreading the data for further use among the university.
+Data Science Work for Career Exploration Office &amp; Rutgers as part of my senior thesis, along with best practices and helper functions to use going forward when potentially spreading the data for further use among the university.

 # Layout of code